A PLACE OF WRESTLING

-I was sitting at a table, laptop open, poetry books, hot tea, notebook, and pen spread before me when I saw it, a bright green dot of light dancing at my feet.
-Half a lobby away sat my son, laser pointer in hand, chuckling.
+I was sitting at a table, laptop open, poetry books, hot tea, notebook, and pen spread before me when I saw a bright green dot dancing at my feet.
+A dozen feet away sat my son, laser pointer in hand, chuckling.
 Minutes later, he crossed the lobby, plunked himself in the chair opposite me and propped up his feet.

 “So, what’s up?”
 I asked.

 “Uh huh,” I laughed, and tried again.
-“What’s going through your mind at this very second?”
+“What’s going through your mind right this very second?”

 “Nothing.
 Absolutely nothing.”
 Smirk.
-“If my thoughts were water, my whole mind would be a desert.”
+“If my thoughts were water, my mind would be a desert.”

 I laughed.
 So did he.
 But he didn’t move.
 So I waited.
 And the words came.
 The fear.